braze-inc/braze-docs/_docs/_user_guide/onboarding_faq.md

 Segments
 {% endapitags %}

-Braze's SDK provides you with a powerful arsenal of filters to segment and target your users based on specific features and attributes.
+The Braze SDK provides you with a powerful arsenal of filters to segment and target your users based on specific features and attributes.
 You can use the [Segmentation Filters]({{site.baseurl}}/user_guide/engagement_tools/segments/segmentation_filters) glossary to search or narrow these filters by Filter Category (Custom Data, User Activity, Retargeting, Marketing Activity, User Attributes, Install Attribution, Social Activity, Testing, Other).

 {% endapi %}
 {% api %}